naproche/naproche/examples/meta-inf/lib/README.md

 | ------------------------- | -----------------------------------------------------
 | `numberswithinsection`    | Reset theorem numbers for each section.
 | `numberswithinsubsection` | Reset theorem numbers for each subsection.
-| `foundations`             | Provides TeX commands used by the foundations library
-| `arithmetic`              | Provides TeX commands used by the arithmetic library
-| `settheory`               | Provides TeX commands used by the set theory library

 ### Compilation errors